CHENG-Alvin/Starii-bella-website/README.md

 -Feel free to change / modify any parts of this website.

 -Please do not push this website on the internet with out Alvin cheng's permission.

+## Bugs
+If you found any bugs or issues please post them on the issues tag above, and label it with a bug tag.

+For support or to report bugs please email Alvin cheng at:

+chengalvin333@gmail.com